pyepics/pyepics/doc/advanced.rst

 Advanced Topic with Python Channel Access
 ===============================================

+This chapter contains a variety of "usage notes" and implementation details that may help in getting the best perfomance from the pyepics module.

 .. _advanced-large-arrays-label:

 Strategies for working with large arrays
 ============================================

 EPICS Channels / Process Variables usually have values that can be stored with a small number of bytes.
 This means that their storage and transfer